Pirmayr/Run2/Commands.md

 #### size

-returns the size of an array or a list
+returns the size of an object (e.g. an array, a list, or a string)

-* object: array or list
+* object: object

 Examples: